ahmadajmi/rtl-article/README.md

 The Sass task takes two files one for `ltr-app.scss` and `rtl-app.scss` and generate the CSS files from them.
 We will see what's inside theses files later.

-We talked about the core file, let's call it `style.scss` and it's job is to include all our CSS or include other project files.
+We talked about the core file, let's call it `style.scss` and its job is to include all our CSS or include other project files.
 This file will be imported in both `ltr-app.scss` and `rtl-app.scss`.

 We can now setup and see what's inside `ltr-app.scss` file